nipakke/drizzle-zero/README.md

   // This allows for the "expand/migrate/contract" pattern recommended in the Zero docs.
   // When a column is first added, it should be set to false, and then changed to true
   // once the migration has been run.

+  // All tables/columns must be defined, but can be set to false to exclude them from the Zero schema.
   tables: {
+    // this can be set to false
+    // e.g. user: false,
     user: {
       id: true,
       name: true,
     },
     post: {
+      // or this can be set to false
+      // e.g. id: false,
       id: true,
       content: true,
       author_id: true,